SeanSchmidt89/SeanSchmidt89/README.md

 My name is Sean Schmidt.
 I am a Full Stack Developer specializing in Django.
-I am also a Navy Veteran.
-I also attended PDX Code Guild.
+I am a Navy Veteran, I have also attended PDX Code Guild.